-The Made in America Festival is one of the newer festivals on this list but has already earned a sizable following over its ten-year existence.
+The Made in America Festival is one of the newer festivals on this list but has earned a sizable following over its ten-year existence.
 This awesome two-day music festival is held every September over Labor Day weekend at Benjamin Franklin Parkway in Philadelphia, Pennsylvania.
 It’s grown so popular there’s also a satellite festival in Grand Park, Los Angeles.

 The brainchild of the legendary rapper Jay-Z, the primary focus of Made in America is rising stars in rap, R&B, and hip-hop, giving these new artists a major platform to launch their names.
 But there have been plenty of huge headliners over the years, not just those from rap and hip-hop.
-Coldplay, Justin Bieber, Rihanna, Cardi B, Nicki Minaj, Post Malone, and Jay-Z himself have all had sets here.
+Coldplay, Justin Bieber, Rihanna, Cardi B, Nicki Minaj, Post Malone, and Jay-Z have all had sets here.

 If you plan on visiting the Philly festival, you should make a vacation of it.
-Philadelphia is one of the oldest U.S. cities, possessing fascinating history, unique culture, and some amazing food and nightlife.
+Philadelphia is one of the oldest U.S. cities, possessing fascinating history, unique culture, and amazing food and nightlife.
 Rest your head at the core of the action at The Logan Philadelphia.

 See Related: Pennsylvania Slang Terms You Need to Know